nikop/steam-help/faqs/Moving a Steam Installation and Games.md

 * From the drop down menu you can then select the Steam Library folder location you want to move the game's installation to.

-[section id=exist]#### How do I move my existing Steam Installation?
+#### How do I move my existing Steam Installation?
-[/section][section style=important] ### Important:
+  ### Important:
 Please ensure that you have your Steam login name and password before following this procedure.
 Also ensure that your account is linked to your current email address, so that you can reset your password if necessary.

-It is **not** recommended that you install Steam to an external hard drive, due to potential performance issues.[/section]    [section style=warning] ### Warning:
+It is **not** recommended that you install Steam to an external hard drive, due to potential performance issues.    ### Warning:
 It is **highly** recommended that you create a backup of your steamapps folder before attempting this process.
 If there is a problem in this process and you do not have a backup of your games or the steamapps folder, it will be necessary to reinstall the games individually.
-Please see the [Using the Steam Backup Feature](https://help.steampowered.com/en/faqs/view/4593-5CB7-DC3C-64F0) topic.[/section]
+Please see the [Using the Steam Backup Feature](https://help.steampowered.com/en/faqs/view/4593-5CB7-DC3C-64F0) topic.

 The following instructions are a simple way to move your Steam installation along with your games: